influxdata/docs-v2/content/v2.0/security/enable-tls.md

 Enabling HTTPS encrypts the communication between clients and the InfluxDB server.
 When configured with a signed certificate, HTTPS can also verify the authenticity of the InfluxDB server to connecting clients.

+This pages outlines how to set up TLS over HTTPS with InfluxDB using either a signed or self-signed certificate.

 {{% warn %}}
 InfluxData **strongly recommends** enabling HTTPS, especially if you plan on sending requests to InfluxDB over a network.
 {{% /warn %}}

 ## Requirements

-To enable HTTPS with InfluxDB, you need a Transport Layer Security (TLS) certificate (also known as a Secured Sockets Layer (SSL) certificate).
+To enable HTTPS with InfluxDB, you need a Transport Layer Security (TLS) certificate, also known as a Secured Sockets Layer (SSL) certificate.
 InfluxDB supports three types of TLS certificates:

-### Single domain certificates signed by a Certificate Authority
+* **Single domain certificates signed by a [Certificate Authority](https://en.wikipedia.org/wiki/Certificate_authority)**

     Single domain certificates provide cryptographic security to HTTPS requests and allow clients to verify the identity of the InfluxDB server.
     These certificates are signed and issued by a trusted, third-party Certificate Authority (CA).
     With this certificate option, every InfluxDB instance requires a unique single domain certificate.

-### Wildcard certificates signed by a Certificate Authority
+* **Wildcard certificates signed by a Certificate Authority**

     Wildcard certificates provide cryptographic security to HTTPS requests and allow clients to verify the identity of the InfluxDB server.
     Wildcard certificates can be used across multiple InfluxDB instances on different servers.

-### Self-signed certificates
+* **Self-signed certificates**

     Self-signed certificates are _not_ signed by a trusted, third-party CA.
     Unlike CA-signed certificates, self-signed certificates only provide cryptographic security to HTTPS requests.
     They do not allow clients to verify the identity of the InfluxDB server.
     With this certificate option, every InfluxDB instance requires a unique self-signed certificate.
     You can generate a self-signed certificate on your own machine.

 <!-- InfluxDB supports certificates composed of a private key file (`.key`) and a signed certificate file (`.crt`) file pair, -->
 <!-- as well as certificates that combine the private key file and the signed certificate file into a single bundled file (`.pem`). -->